This post may contain affiliate links. Please read my disclosure policy.

 - 8 cups Baby Spinach

-- Prepare the roasted asparagus by trimming the hard ends off of the asparagus and tossing it with 1 tbsp of cooking fat, 1/2 tsp sea salt, and optionally, the 1 tsp of Italian Seasoning.
-Put in a baking dish or on a sheet pan and roast at 425 F for 10-12 minutes, or until easily pierced with a fork.
+- Prepare the asparagus by trimming the hard ends off of the asparagus and tossing it with 1 tbsp of cooking fat, 1/2 tsp sea salt, and optionally,1 tsp of Italian Seasoning.
+Put in a baking dish or remove the sheet pan with the broccoli from the oven when it has about 13 minutes left to cook and place the asparagus on the other side of the pan with the broccoli and continue roasting at 425 F for 10-12 minutes, or until easily the asparagus is pierced with a fork and the broccoli is done.

-- Prepare the green goddess sauce by mixing all of the ingredients together.
+- Prepare the sauce by mixing all of the ingredients together.

-- Assemble the bowls: Divide the spinach between the bowls, then add the chicken, avocado slices, and a small container of the sauce on each bowl.
+- Divide the spinach between the bowls, then add the chicken, avocado slices, and a small container of the sauce on each bowl.
 Then when the broccoli and asparagus are done, add those as well and serve!